yurii-prykhodko-solid/vision_sample/doc/improvements.md

 This way we get an expensive, accurate detection from time to time, and keep track of the detected object using a cheaper method.

-We have a project in our portfolio that uses this exact mechanism.
+We have a project in our portfolio that uses this exact mechanism, using YOLO.
 Upon testing, this method yielded much more accurate object detection compared to OpenCV, while being faster and less resource-intensive than relying purely on a neural network-based solution.

+Besides, we were able to run this setup on a mobile device at 25FPS, so the powerful hardware requirement becomes a bit more lax.